-The curriculum consists of four comprehensive non-credit courses designed to develop critical thinking skills and to increase capacity for building power.
+- The curriculum consists of four comprehensive non-credit courses designed to develop critical thinking skills and to increase capacity for building power.
 Using a multi-union and organization setting, the courses encourage participation and networking with other activists.
 See below for the full course outline.
 The cost for the program is $300.

 Our Current Labor Landscape: Lessons for Twenty-First Century Unions